 If you are after Transmitting Bluetooth Signal, the steps can be found here.

-1. Plug in transceiver to a power source using usb cable.
+1. Plug in streamer to a power source using USB cable.

 To get power, you can plug it into the wall using a standard USB wall mount.

 a) Connect using optical cable.

 Connect one end into the ‘digital audio in’ port on your speaker and the other end into the ‘optical audio out’ on the transceiver.
 For the highest sound quality, we recommend using the digital optical cable provided.
 If your speaker does not have a digital optical port, you can use the standard 3.5mm audio cable (AUX cable) provided.